Last updated: May 29, 2026

 Florida Area Agencies on Aging directory

 Use this table to find the right office by county.
 The statewide Elder Helpline, 1-800-963-5337, is still the easiest first call if you are not sure which office serves you.
-The office details below were checked against the official Florida Department of Elder Affairs directory on May 1, 2026.
+The official directory was checked on May 29, 2026.

 |---|---|---|---|---|